Health Information Exchange (HIE), Definition & Benefits

 2. Query-Based Exchange

-Allows a server to respond to search requests and pull up all the available data.
+The query-based exchange allows a server to respond to search requests and pull up all the available data.
 It is akin to a Google search of a patient’s electronic health records.
 If a patient is brought into the ER following a car crash, his information can be pulled from other providers by utilizing a query-based exchange.

 3. Consumer Mediated Exchange:

-Gives patient an ability to aggregate and control the use of their health information among providers.
+Unlike other types of exchanges, this type gives patients the ability to aggregate and control the use of their health information among providers.
 The most recent examples are mobile apps demonstrating SARS-CoV-2 testing and vaccination status, pulling data from several exchanges to comply with local rules and regulations.

 Technologies & Standards